 The Saskatoon SPCA is recruiting volunteers who understand and appreciate all the hard work that goes into caring for our feline friends on the adoption floor at the Saskatoon SPCA.

 An ideal volunteer is one who is comfortable around cats, and understands their changing needs and unique personalities.
 A regular volunteer shift for this program will include feeding, cleaning kennels, changing litter, and helping with laundry and dishes.
 Our mornings will start with all the essentials: clean litter, fresh water and food, and a cleaned up cat condo.
-In addition to these key tasks, it’s also essential that our cats get time outside of their kennels to stretch, play, cuddle, and socialize with people.
-Socializing with the cats will be a vital part to your weekly volunteering.
+In addition to these key tasks, it’s also essential that our cats get time outside of their kennels to stretch, play, cuddle, and socialise with people.
+Socialising with the cats will be a vital part to your weekly volunteering.

 If you are interested in this program, please consider the following: